Descripción industria

 Madrid stands out for its competitive positioning in the application of digital technologies to improve teaching and learning processes.

-In addition, the strategic location of Madrid makes it the fourth European hub in number of offices opened by international Tech Companies after London, Berlin and Amsterdam, allowing it to get in touch with the best partners for expansion to other countries.
+In addition, Madrid is the fourth European hub in number of offices opened by Tech Companies from other countries after London, Berlin and Amsterdam, which facilitates access to partners for international expansion

 Its companies include the growing use of artificial intelligence, big data and virtual reality to personalize educational experiences and improve efficiency, and collaborations on international projects.

-Private Organizations and Foundations such as Fundación Profuturo or Fundación Santillana, work on objectives such as bringing digital education to vulnerable communities or overcoming educational inequalities.
+Private organisations and foundations such as Fundación ProFuturo or Fundación Santillana work to bring digital education to vulnerable communities and reduce educational inequalities.

 Talent concentration

-The Community of Madrid has the largest number of students in Spain and one of the largest concentrations in Europe, with an educational network of international prestige and one of the largest number of Top-Ranked Universities and business schools at European level like IE, ESIC or CEF.
+The Community of Madrid has the largest number of students in Spain and one of the largest concentrations in Europe, with an educational network of international prestige and a high concentration of top-ranked universities and business schools such as IE, ESIC and CEF.

 Among the wide range of training offered in the field of Edtech, universities like the Technical University of Madrid, Complutense University, Camilo Jose Cela University or Alfonso X University lead in technological and educational training, including research in educational innovation and technology.

-Acceleration programs such as SEK Lab Edtech Accelerator offer mentoring programs, master classes, beta testing, access to investors and collaboration with educational institutions.
+The ecosystem is also supported by initiatives such as SEK Lab Edtech Accelerator, AWS and Grupo Anaya offering mentoring programs, master classes, beta testing, access to investors and collaboration with educational institutions.

 A consolidated startup ecosystem